 Once they covered their apartment in Green screen and started live streaming the game every Thursday, the results were magical.
 You can read about the whole live streaming process and how to do it yourself here.
 The last step was to get that camera moving, and better calibrate it to the live action footage so everything would feel 100% locked and natural.

 research and Development

 Once I received a VIVE Pre, the immediate problem was how sync a third VIVE controller to it so we could use that as our virtual in-game camera.
-The VIVE headset only has support for two bluetooth controllers, so we needed to get a USB dongle from an old developer kit and pair it to another VIVE controller if you want to have a wireless controller.
+The VIVE headset only has support for two bluetooth controllers, so you need to get an extra bluetooth dongle and pair it to another VIVE controller if you want to have a wireless controller.
 Connecting the controller via USB is easiest, but if you want wireless (which is honestly the best way to go) buy a third VIVE controller here, then a Steam controller dongle here and flash the firmware of the Steam Controller's dongle to pair with the VIVE controller.

 The next step is to calibrate the in-game camera - tied to the location of the third controller - to the physical camera you’re using to shoot the the live action.
 At the moment, this step is very manually intensive and requires a lot of patience and thought to get it right.